How to Study the Bible

 Journal, which I highly recommend you do as you study.
 You can write out what you’re going through in life, which is therapeutic, what God is teaching you, and thoughts you have from your Bible study.

 Devotionals you are reading.
-I always keep The Power of a Praying Wife and Triggers: Exchanging Parent’s Angry Reactions for Gentle Biblical Responses in by caddy because I will read a devo from both every day.
-But then there are also other devotionals I switch out from time to time.
+I always keep The Power of a Praying Wife and Triggers: Exchanging Parent’s Angry Reactions for Gentle Biblical Responses in my caddy because I will read a devo from both every day.
+But then there are also other devotionals I switch out occasionally.

 How to Read the Bible for All It’s Worth by Gordon D. Fee and Douglas Stuart